radiantearth/stac-spec/collection-spec/collection-spec.md

 The coordinate reference system of the values is WGS 84 longitude/latitude.
 Example that covers the whole Earth: `[-180.0, -90.0, 180.0, 90.0]`.
 Example that covers the whole earth with a depth of 100 meters to a height of 150 meters: `[-180.0, -90.0, -100.0, 180.0, 90.0, 150.0]`.

-The list of numbers is wrapped in a list to potentially support multiple bounding boxes later or with an extension.

 #### Temporal Extent Object

 The object describes the temporal extents of the Collection.